maptiler/maptiler-sdk-js/readme.md

 }
 ```

-We deployed exactely the same logic for the `loadWithTerrain` event.
-Let's see how they two ways compares.
+We deployed exactly the same logic for the `loadWithTerrain` event.
+Let's see how the two ways compare.
 - Classic: with a callback on the `loadWithTerrain` event:
 ```ts
 function init() {